Compensation in the Public Sector

 - Allowances and reimbursable expenses

-The Public Sector Employers' Council Secretariat coordinates the broad executive compensation disclosure on an annual basis and provides specific instructions and support to assist public sector organizations in meeting this annual statutory requirement under the Public Sector Employers Act.
+The Public Sector Employers' Council Secretariat (PSEC Secretariat) coordinates the broad executive compensation disclosure on an annual basis and provides specific instructions and support to assist public sector organizations in meeting this annual statutory requirement under the Public Sector Employers Act.

 The Financial Information Act requires public bodies and organizations to prepare a statement of financial information for all employees who earned more than $75,000 in cash compensation ― or total remuneration paid to the employee and total amount paid for the employee's expenses ― within six months after the end of the organization’s fiscal year.